 This is published by the the nonprofit Island Institute.
 Full of fascinating and useful articles about all aspects of life on the coast of Maine.
 Here's the menu of their website: Arts––Business––Community––Education––Environment––Inter-Island News––Marine––Opinion––People.
 Check it out!

 MAINE LOBSTER FESTIVAL www.mainelobsterfestival.com

-The 73rd annual Maine Lobster Festival will be July 29th to August 2nd in 2020.
-Lots of fun and fascinating things to see and do: The Big Parade, Seafood Cooking Contest, Lobster Crate Race, Fun Run & Walk road race, musical and other entertainment, arts & crafts and food booths, and of course TONS of LOBSTER, and, the organizers claim, the world's largest lobster pot!
-If you plan to be in the Rockland area in late July or early August, you might want to sign up to VOLUNTEER––for a different kind of good time!
+The 73rd annual Maine Lobster Festival WOULD HAVE BEEN July 29th to August 2nd this year (2020), if it weren't for the Covid-19 pandemic.
+Let's hope the festival will be back next year (2021) with lots of fun and fascinating things to see and do: The Big Parade, Seafood Cooking Contest, Lobster Crate Race, Fun Run & Walk road race, musical and other entertainment, arts & crafts and food booths, and of course TONS of LOBSTER, and, the organizers claim, the world's largest lobster pot!
+If you plan to be in the Rockland area in late July or early August 2021, you might want to sign up to VOLUNTEER at the festival ––for a different kind of good time!